Vaibhavii3/javaScript_projects/README.md

 # My JavaScript Projects

 This repository contains several JavaScript projects I have worked on.
 Each project is self-contained and demonstrates various programming concepts and techniques, such as operators, if-else statements, and switch cases.
-Below is a brief description of each project along with instructions on how to run them.

 ## Table of Contents